 I asked one more local about cliff jumping and he told me to kayak to Phra Nang Cave around the corner.
 A bit more padding wouldn’t hurt.
 In ten minutes I had cruised around the bend and hit the shore of Phra Nang, Krabi.
 Wow!
 Another stunning beach.
 The drawcard for this beach other than the caves was the islet that is only yards from the shore, making for an amazing backdrop.

 The cave was bizarre but held significant importance with the locals.
 It is full of wooden penises to put it blankly.
 People of Phra Nang believed when their prayers were answered and good things happened it was higher powers at work.
 They would leave offerings in the cave and the phallic symbols are tied in with fertility and creation among other things.

-If you are into spirituality, local traditionals or wooden penis statues this is a must visit.
-For me I had a quick look and then headed to relax for a bit on the beautiful beach before my long paddle home.
+If you are into spirituality, local traditional or wooden penis statues this is a must visit.
+For me, I had a quick look and then headed to relax for a bit on the beautiful beach before my long paddle home.

 Phra Nang Cave to Ao Nang